-- The Department launched the PPOCI in 003, 007, and 019th Districts in the first police period of 2024. - OCP Sergeants complete a Community Immersion Report that records the observations of Community Policing functions while in the program.
+• OCP Sergeants complete a Community Immersion Report that records the observations of Community Policing functions while in the program.

-- The Department will expand the pilot to the 004th and 015th Districts in the 4th police period (April). - The Office of Community Policing in collaboration with the Bureau of Patrol are drafting a plan for the 2024 rollout of the pilot which includes: the participating Districts, the reporting requirements, and personnel needs.
+The Office of Community Policing in collaboration with the Bureau of Patrol are drafting a plan for the 2025 rollout of the pilot which includes: the participating Districts, the reporting requirements, and personnel needs.